LEARNAcademy/syllabus/ruby/rb_methods.md

 ### Developer Stories

-- Write a function that tests is the User ID and password are the same.
+- Write a function that tests if the User ID and password are the same.
 - Write a function that checks whether the user ID is at least six characters long.
 - Write a function that checks whether the password is at least six characters long.
 - Write a function that checks whether the password contains one of the following: !#$.